 The effect of poor and crowded housing on public health was recognised in the 19th century.
-Courts could declare buildings unfit for living purposes and councils could demolish unsafe or insanitary buildings, but these powers were rarely used – neither was keen to interfere in the private housing market.
+Courts could declare buildings unfit to live in and councils could demolish unsafe or insanitary buildings, but these powers were rarely used – neither authority was keen to interfere in the private housing market.

-From the beginning of the 20th century flush toilets, sinks, baths, washtubs and spouting became more common in the bigger towns and cities.
-Houses were larger and more weather-tight.
-The development of hydroelectricity meant hot water was instantly available for personal and domestic cleaning.
+From the beginning of the 20th century, flush toilets, sinks, baths, washtubs and spouting became more common in the bigger towns and cities.
+Houses were larger and more weathertight.
+The development of the electricity grid made hot water instantly available for personal and domestic cleaning.
 Older houses and rental properties were not always so well-equipped, which contributed to the government decision to build state houses in 1906, and on a much larger scale from the late 1930s.

 Insulation of new homes was not compulsory until 1977.
-By the early 2000s about half of all houses had only partial insulation and one-quarter had none.
-Cold houses affected health – New Zealand had higher winter mortality rates than northern European countries.
+By the early 2000s about half of all houses had only partial insulation and a quarter had none.
+Cold houses affected health – New Zealand had higher winter mortality rates than colder northern European countries.
 From 1996 government insulation and heating subsidies were available for lower-income earners.
 In 2009 subsidies were extended to all pre-2000 houses.

-From the early 20th century town-planning strategies separated industrial and residential areas, but did not reduce and manage pollution.
+From the early 20th century town-planning strategies separated industrial and residential areas, but did not reduce or manage pollution.
 Clean-air zones were first introduced in Christchurch in the 1960s.
 Government legislation led to maximum allowable pollution levels, increased monitoring and clean-air zones in some urban areas.
-Lead petrol for vehicles was phased out from the mid-1980s to the 1990s.
+Lead petrol for vehicles was phased out between the mid-1980s and the 1990s.

 Air pollution remains a public health issue in the 21st century.
-A 2012 report found that air pollution was associated with 1,175 premature deaths, 607 extra hospital admissions for respiratory and heart illnesses, and 1.49 million restricted-activity days.
+A 2012 report found that it was associated with 1,175 premature deaths, 607 extra hospital admissions for respiratory and heart illnesses, and 1.49 million restricted-activity days.

 Smoke-free environments were a new focus from the 1980s.
 An anti-smoking public health campaign, the ‘Great Smokefree Week’, was held in 1986.
 Domestic airlines banned smoking in 1987.

 After 1990 some indoor workplaces had special ventilated smoking rooms.
-These were banned in 2004, apart from in rest homes and care facilities, which were allowed to have smoking rooms for residents.
-However, employees and visitors could not use the room.
+These were banned in 2004, except that rest homes and care facilities were allowed to have smoking rooms for residents.
+Rmployees and visitors could not use these rooms.

-The Smoke-free Environments Act 1990 restricted indoor smoking.
+The Smoke-free Environments Act 1990 restricted smoking indoors.
 Employers had to provide smoke-free and designated smoking areas.
 Smoking was banned on passenger aircraft and restricted to certain areas on ships and trains, and in passenger lounges and restaurants.
 Smoking in bars was still permitted.

 Smoking in all indoor workplaces, including bars, and all indoor and outdoor areas at schools and early childhood centres, was banned in 2004.
 New Zealand became the third country in the world to introduce smoke-free bars and restaurants.

 In 2011 all prisons became smoke-free.
 Some councils discouraged smoking in outdoor public areas such as parks and playgrounds – South Taranaki District Council was the first in 2005.
-Other councils have followed suit, and smoke-free outdoor policies have been introduced at beaches, shopping malls, and outdoor dining areas.
+Smoke-free policies have also been introduced at beaches and shopping malls, and for outdoor dining areas.

-A ban on smoking in cars carrying children under 18 years of age was announced by the government in 2019.
+In 2019, the Labour-led government banned smoking in cars carrying children under 18 years of age.

 Vaccination to create immunity against infectious diseases has been a key public health initiative since the mid-19th century.
 Children have been the main focus.